 YWCA, 2222 14th St., downtown Boulder

-Join Peter’s email list: On the list you will get announcements of new talks, essays, and meditation instructions on the as well as Peter’s retreat announcements.
+Join Peter’s email list: On the list you will get announcements of new talks, essays, and meditation instructions as well as Peter’s retreat announcements.
 Join here

 Peter Williams has practiced meditation for 24 years in the Theravada and Tibetan Buddhist traditions.
 He has taught meditation since 2003 and has completed the Community Dharma Leader training through Spirit Rock Meditation Center.
-Peter also practices as a psychotherapist, specializing in bringing mindfulness and other spiritual perspectives to healing emotional distress.
-In addition to teaching retreats and dedicated practitioner groups, Peter has taught mindfulness to diverse audiences, from Colorado juvenile justices to school teachers to environmental gatherings.
+Peter also practices as a psychotherapist, specializing in using mindfulness and other spiritual approaches to heal emotional distress.
+In addition to teaching retreats and dedicated practitioner groups, Peter has taught mindfulness to diverse groups, from Colorado juvenile justices to school teachers to environmentalists.

-Peter worked for 18 years in the ecological field as: An environmental educator for Massachusetts Audubon Society, a wildlife biologist and lecturer in the School of Natural Resources at the University of Vermont, and as a consulting ecologist for the Nature Conservancy and the U. S. Forest Service.
+In a previous career, Peter worked for 18 years in the ecological field as: An environmental educator for Massachusetts Audubon Society, a wildlife biologist and lecturer in the School of Natural Resources at the University of Vermont, and as a consulting ecologist for the Nature Conservancy and the U. S. Forest Service.
 He served as a board member of the Vermont Wetlands Association.
+He is currently on the board of the newly created Rocky Mountain Ecodharma Retreat Center near Boulder.
 Peter has a special passion for teaching meditation in nature and for bringing spiritual perspectives to advocating for the environment.